Diogo13Antunes/42Cursus_Mini_Talk/README.md

 ## 🗣️ About

-> _The objective of this project is to communicate using signals between 2 programs the Server and the Client. ._
+> _The objective of this project is to communicate using signals between 2 programs the Server and the Client._

 For detailed information, refer to the [**subject of this project**](https://github.com/Diogo13Antunes/42Cursus_Mini_Talk/blob/main/subject.pdf).